 Dumfries and Galloway College is fully committed to providing the highest quality of support to any student who has a disability or additional support need.
 A Needs Assessment can be carried out by a Student Adviser, where appropriate support can be identified.

 We strongly advise applicants requiring support to indicate this on their application form by stating 'yes' to the 'support required' query or to contact a Student Adviser at the relevant Campus.
-This will allow us to ensure the appropriate support is put in place prior to the start of your College course.
 Support can include paperwork in a suitable colour/font, strategies for teaching and learning, assistive technology, class support and exam concessions.

 For more information or to arrange a meeting, please contact a Student Adviser: